rubyworks/lemon/README.md

 ## DESCRIPTION

-Lemon is a Unit Testing Framework that enforces a test case construction mirroring the class/module and method design of the target system.
-Arguably this promotes the proper technique for unit testing and helps ensure good test coverage.
+Lemon is a Unit Testing Framework that enforces a strict test structure mirroring the class/module and method structure of the target code.
+Arguably this promotes the proper technique for low-level unit testing and helps ensure good test coverage.

-The difference between unit testing and functional testing, and all other forms of testing for that matter, is simply a matter of where the *concern* lies.
-The concerns of unit testing are the concerns of unit tests -- the individual methods.
+The difference between unit testing and functional testing, and all other forms of testing for that matter, is simply a matter of where the testing *concern* lies.
+The concerns of unit testing are the concerns of unit tests --the individual methods.

 IMPORTANT!
 As of v0.9+ the API has changed.
 The `unit :name => "description"` notation is no longer supported.
-Use `unit :name do test "description"` instead.

 ## HOW TO USE

 ### Writing Tests

-Say our library 'mylib.rb' consists of the class X:
+Let's say we have a script 'mylib.rb' consisting of the class X:

 ``` ruby
 class X